-Relevant Facts: A man was hired to work for a New York employer in New York.
+Relevant Facts: A man was hired to work for a New York employer.
 The employee later moved to Vermont but maintained his employment.
 When the company fired him, the employee brought a civil suit alleging wrongful discharge.
-Because the parties were now residing in different states and the value of the claim met the required threshold, the claim was removed to federal court under diversity jurisdiction.
+Because the parties were now residing in different states and the value of the claim satisfied the statutory threshold, the claim was removed to federal court under diversity jurisdiction.
 The employer then sought to enforce an arbitration clause in the employment contract under the Federal Arbitration Act (FAA).

 Question Before The Court: Whether a federal court must order arbitration of an employment contract under the FAA when the parties in the case have a diversity suit and state law would preclude arbitration.

-The Opinion: The U.S. Supreme Court first looked to the text of the FAA to determine whether the statute applied and observed that the part of §3 of the FAA that provides for a stay of the trial of an action until arbitration has been had does not apply to all arbitration contracts.
-On the contrary, for §3 to apply, the contracts at issue must fall within the scope of §§1 and 2 of the FAA; that is, it only applies to contracts relating to maritime transactions or those involving interstate or foreign commerce.
+The Opinion: The U.S. Supreme Court first examined the text of the FAA to determine whether the statute applied.
+The court observed that the part of Section 3 of the FAA that provides for a stay of the trial of an action until arbitration has occurred does not apply to all arbitration contracts.
+On the contrary, for Section 3 to apply, the contracts at issue must fall within the scope of Sections 1 and 2 of the FAA; that is, it only applies to contracts relating to maritime transactions or those involving interstate or foreign commerce.
 The Court determined the employment contract at issue here did not involve either of those classes of contract, and, thus, the FAA did not apply.

 The Court continued, “If the federal court allows arbitration where the state court would disallow it, the outcome of litigation might depend on the courthouse where suit is brought.
 For the remedy by arbitration, whatever its merits or shortcomings, substantially affects the cause of action created by the State.
 The nature of the tribunal where suits are tried is an important part of the parcel of rights behind a cause of action.
 The change from a court of law to an arbitration panel may make a radical difference in ultimate result.
 Arbitration carries no right to trial by jury that is guaranteed both by the Seventh Amendment and by Ch.
 1, Art.
 12th, of the Vermont Constitution.
-Arbitrators do not have the benefit of judicial instruction on the law; they need not give their reasons for their results; the record of their proceedings is not as complete as it is in a court trial; and judicial review of an award is more limited than judicial review of a trial.”
+Arbitrators do not have the benefit of judicial instruction on the law; they need not give their reasons for their results; the record of their proceedings is not as complete as it is in a court trial.”

 “The nub of the policy that underlies Erie R. Co. v.
-Tompkins is that for the same transaction the accident of a suit by a nonresident litigant in a federal court instead of in a State court a block away should not lead to a substantially different result.
+Tompkins, 304 U.S. 64 (1938), is that for the same transaction the accident of a suit by a nonresident litigant in a federal court instead of in a State court a block away should not lead to a substantially different result.
 There would in our judgment be a resultant discrimination if the parties suing on a Vermont cause of action in the federal court were remitted to arbitration, while those suing in the Vermont court could not be.”

 © 2016 Employees Rights Advocacy.
 All Rights Reserved.